Barbra Streisand's Philanthropic Leadership

 - Women who exhibit symptoms of ischemic heart disease can benefit from treatments ranging from proper medication to reduce heart attacks and control symptoms, as well as lifestyle changes, such as losing weight, eating a low-fat diet and exercising regularly.

-"We are just at the beginning of understanding the differences between the sexes when it comes to heart disease," Bairey Merz said.
+"We are just at the beginning of understanding the differences between the sexes when it comes to heart disease," said Bairey Merz.
 "What we need now are large-scale medical studies that identify tailored diagnostic and therapeutic strategies to optimize outcomes for women and men."